-Supermodel Alek Wek was appointed UNHCR Goodwill Ambassador in 2013, after years of committed support.
+Supermodel Alek Wek has actively supported UNHCR, the UN Refugee Agency since 2011 and was appointed UNHCR Goodwill Ambassador in 2013.
 As a former refugee from what is now South Sudan, Alek knows what it is like to be forced to flee her home.
 She now travels across the globe using her voice, her platform and her story to advocate on behalf of refugees and to support the life-saving work of UNHCR.

 Alek was only nine when civil war broke out in Sudan.
 “Life as we knew it came to a devastating end," she remembers.
 "Our parents tried to shield us from the conflict but the sounds of gunfire and the vibrations of explosions filled us with dread.
 Dead bodies filled the landscape.”